28 min read

 The first metric we track is customers' willingness to pay.
 This is a straightforward way of gauging whether customers see enough value in what we're offering to part with their money.
 Here's how I approach this:

 • Meeting Quantity: I keep track of how many meetings we can book each month, as well as the quality of those meetings.
 The more meetings we have, the more we know that there’s genuine interest in what we’re offering.

-We also pay close attention to the type of people we’re speaking with.
+• Meeting Quality: It's not just about the quantity of meetings, but also about the type of people we are speaking to.
 Are they decision-makers or key stakeholders?
 This helps us validate whether we’re talking to the right audience.

-• Meeting Quality: It's not just about the quantity of meetings, but also about the type of people we are speaking to.
-When we have meetings with people who are in positions to make purchasing decisions, that tells us we’re heading in the right direction.

 Metric 2– How Much Customers are Willing to Pay

 The second metric we look at is how much those paying customers are willing to pay.
-This is a bit more nuanced, as prices can fluctuate during the early stages, but ultimately, we need to identify our sweet spot.
+This is a bit more nuanced, as prices can fluctuate during the early stages, but ultimately, we needed to identify our sweet spot.
 When customers are willing to pay a premium for what we're offering, it signals strong potential for product-market fit.

 For us, we realized early on that large enterprises, especially those handling sensitive customer data (such as banks), were more willing (and able) to pay a premium for our synthetic data platform.
 We focused on targeting these companies because they had the budget and the need for privacy tech, especially in light of GDPR and ever-increasing data protection regulations globally.
 As we moved forward, we found that companies were not only willing to pay but were also willing to pay premium prices for solutions that helped them innovate using their data while maintaining compliance.
-This feedback from customers helped us refine our product further and build a roadmap to scale efficiently.
-In terms of scaling, I believe having a clear goal post and consistent execution is critical - it's not about working hard, but about working consistently towards defined objectives.
+Once we had identified the top use cases where customers were both willing to pay and willing to pay higher ticket sizes, we focused on building our platform around these specific niches.

-(3) Business Model and Monetisation
+Business Model and Monetisation

 Over time, I learned a valuable lesson: sometimes, you need to let the customer decide if they have a problem that your solution can solve.
 Today, if a customer says they’re using anonymization and don’t need synthetic data, I simply tell them, “You don’t have any problem.
 You can solve your issues with what you have.”
 This shift in mindset helped us better qualify customers and avoid wasting time on those who weren’t ready to invest in our solution.